Solitary waves in the Ablowitz-Ladik equation with power-law nonlinearity: Conclusions and future challenges

 \section{Conclusions and future challenges}

-In the present work, we have explored a non-integrable generalization of the AL (Ablowitz-Ladik) model, bearing the power-law nonlinearity.
-The model by itself is interesting for a variety of reasons, such as the discretization of the continuum problem with the power-law nonlinearity, an extension of the integrable AL model. and as a playground where one can explore the interplay of discreteness and collapse (for sufficiently large nonlinearity power, $\sigma $).
+In the present work we have explored a non-integrable generalization of the AL (Ablowitz-Ladik) model, bearing the power-law nonlinearity.
+The model by itself is interesting for a variety of reasons, such as the discretization of the continuum problem with the power-law nonlinearity, an extension of the integrable AL model, the mean-field limit of the Bose-Hubbard lattice with the population-dependent inter-site coupling, and as a testbed for addressing the interplay of discreteness and the potential for collapse (for a sufficiently large nonlinearity power, $\sigma $).

 Our analysis has revealed essential features of the model.
-We have identified its conservation laws, including an unprecedented form of the norm (which falls back to the well-known logarithmic expression for the AL norm at $\sigma =1$) and the Hamiltonian.
-We have demonstrated how the modified norm can be used (through its frequency dependence) to predict potential changes of stability, as an extension of the VK (Vakhitov-Kolokolov) criterion for the present case.
-We have also formulated the variational approximation (VA) based on the exponential ansatz, which is well capable of capturing the amplitude of the discrete solitons, but is considerably less accurate (due to limitations imposed by the fixed form of the analytically tractable ansatz) in capturing their norm, and, hence, the corresponding VK-predicted stability changes too.
-On the other hand, we have identified a number of stability alternations between the 1- and 2-site modes, and discussed their dynamical implications.
-Importantly, for sufficiently large $\sigma $, the present model, on the contrary to the standard DNLS equation, is able to feature collapse-like dynamics in our direct simulations.
+We have identified its conservation laws, including an unprecedented form of the conserved quantity (which falls back to the well-known logarithmic expression for the AL norm at $\sigma =1$) and the Hamiltonian.
+We have demonstrated how the modified norm-like quantity can be used (through its frequency dependence) to predict potential changes of stability, by means of the extended VK (Vakhitov-Kolokolov) criterion.
+We have also formulated the VA\ (variational approximation) based on the exponential ansatz, which is well capable of capturing the amplitude of the discrete solitons, but is considerably less accurate (due to limitations imposed by the fixed form of the analytically tractable ansatz) in capturing the quantity $P$, and, hence, the corresponding VK-predicted stability changes.
+We have identified a number of stability alternations between the 1- and 2-site (alias site- and inter-site-centered) modes, and addressed their dynamical implications.
+Importantly, for sufficiently large $\sigma $, the present model, on the contrary to the standard DNLS equation, appears to feature extreme amplitudes, which are not precluded a priori from the conservation laws.
+Whether indeed some form of collapse is present is an intriguing question that merits further study both from a theoretical and from a numerical perspective.